Drive storage and free space

 for a neat, well-organized backup.
 Get all that junk off your desktop

-or you'll be seeing double when you mount your backup drive (duh!).
+or you may be seeing double when you mount your backup drive.

-Empty trash (including email and browser cache), run Disk Utility's
+Empty trash (including email and browser cruft), and run Disk Utility's

 - A nicely organized drive lends itself

 well to customization.
 A nice desktop photo and screen saver, custom